latex3/babel/README.md

    https://latex3.github.io/babel/contact.html

-Bugs related to specific languages are best reported to their respective authors.
+Bugs related to specific languages are best reported to theirs respective authors.

 ### Summary of latest changes
 ```
 24.8  (dev)
+      * Internal changes in bidi=basic (more reliable).
+      * \BabelWrapText, a tool for the foreign hook.

 24.7  2024-06-26
       * Improvements in some locales: